 Protective winter mulch is different from year-round soil mulch.
 Year-round soil mulch is usually a 2-3 inch deep layer of organic mulch such as composted yard trimmings.
 Protective winter mulch, however, is generally a bulk material piled up around the base of the plant after the ground freezes.
 You can use compost, straw, leaves, or even snow to insulate the base in the coldest climates.

 How to prepare a standard hydrangea for spring

 Hydrangeas come out of winter dormancy in early spring.
-There are a few important steps you can take each year to get them ready for the big flush of growth as the days get longer and the temperature warms.
+You can take a few important steps each year to get them ready for the big flush of growth as the days get longer and the temperature warms.

 Start by giving the plant its annual pruning.
 Most hydrangea trees are panicle hydrangeas, which are typically pruned in late winter or early spring.
 Remove any dead, damaged, or diseased branches.
 Then remove any crossing/rubbing branches.
 Lastly, shorten the remaining branches by 1/3 if you like, leaving a nice spherical ball.

 Spring is also a great time to fertilize.
 When you decide on a fertilizer, remember to choose a slow-release type if you know you’ll only get around to feeding the plant once or twice this year.
-This will give the roots a chance to absorb nutrients over the growing season.
+This will allow the roots to absorb nutrients over the growing season.
 Some fertilizers are designed specifically for shrubs and trees, but most all-purpose outdoor fertilizers will work just fine.

-In addition to a nutrient-rich soil, you should also consider adding a layer of fresh mulch around the base of the plant.
+In addition to nutrient-rich soil, I like to add a layer of fresh mulch around the base of the plant.
 This will protect the roots from fluctuating temperatures and retain moisture in the soil.
 It’s best to add the mulch in the early part of the spring before perennials and flowering bulbs start popping out of the soil and making mulch application more complicated.